pierrocknroll/xapi-virtual-classroom/statements/recommended/unshared-screen.md

 ## Rules

 - `context.registration`: INCLUDED, must be the same for all the statements of a planned session, even when the virtual classroom is relaunched for technical reasons.
-- `context.contextActivities.category`: MUST contain an activity with the `https://w3id.org/xapi/virtual-classroom` id.
+- `context.contextActivities.category`: INCLUDED, MUST contain an activity with the `https://w3id.org/xapi/virtual-classroom` id.
 - `context.extensions.https://w3id.org/xapi/virtual-classroom/extensions/screen-shared`: INCLUDED, boolean, must be set to `False`.
 - `context.extensions.https://w3id.org/xapi/cmi5/context/extensions/sessionid`: INCLUDED, UUID format, must be the same for all the statements from `initialized` to `terminated` (i.e. technical session).
 - `timestamp`: INCLUDED.